vigneshsweekaran/vigneshsweekaran.github.io/content/kubernetes/interview-questions.md

 * What is storage class ?

+`Statefulset`
+* Brief difference between Deployment and Statefulset ?

+* What is Headless service ?

+`HPA`
+* How you can scale you pod based on load ?

+`Daemonsets`
+* Why do we need deamon sets ?
+  To run one pod in each node eg: For collectings logs, collecting metrics from each node

+`Taints and Tolerations`
+* What is Taints and Tolerations ?

 * Why by default pods wont schedule on master node?

 * How we can schedule pod on Master node ?

+`Node selector and Node Affinity`
-* How will you check which pod has been deployed on which node?
+* How to schedule a pod on particular node ?

-* If a pod status is pending what does that mean?
-What are the other statuses?

-* Did you work on any monitoring solution for kuberenets?

-* How you can scale you pod based on load ?
+* How to manauly move a running pod from one node to another Node ?
+  Edit the deployment and update **nodeName** feild Use Node selector or Node Affinity

+`Application architecture`
+* You have to migrate a 3 tier web application to kubernetes which has frontend, backend and database what are all the objects you will create in Kubernetes cluster?
+How the connectivity happens between each application ?

+`RBAC`
+* What is RBAC or What is service account, role and role binding concepts are used?

-* What is Taints and Tolerations ?
+* What is the default service account in kubernetes used by pod ?

+`Cordon and uncordon`
 * You dont want to schedule pods on particular node, how we can restrict it ?

-* How to manauly move a running pod from one node to another Node ?
-  Edit the deployment and update **nodeName** feild Use Node selector or Taints and Tolerations

-* How the changes updated in configmap, updated to pod, which component is doing this?

-* Brief difference between Deployment and Statefulset ?

-* What is Headless service ?
+`Scheduler`
 * How scheduler works ?

-* How you can access the myapp service from default namespace in dev namespace ?

-* challenges faced ?
+`Monitoring`
+* Did you work on any monitoring solution for kuberenets?

+`challenges faced`